epfl-ada/ada-2024-project-databand/README.md

 for pre-DVD versus post-DVD eras.

 ## Research questions
+1. Revenue:
-1. Revenue: DVDs provide another revenue stream to production companies, but did they have a noticeable effect on overall movie revenue e.g. does revenue increase with the rise of DVD sales?
+   - *Subquestion 1*: DVDs provide another revenue stream to production companies, but did they have a noticeable effect on overall movie revenue e.g. does revenue increase with the rise of DVD sales?
-Can we observe a significant difference in revenue as DVD sales started going down, or do box office and streaming profits make up for it?
+   - *Subquestion 2*: Are there categories of movies (genres, budget, ...) for which revenue significantly changes from one era to another

-2. Budget: how did DVDs impact small and large production studios?
+2. Budget: how did DVDs impact small, medium and large production studios?
-   - *Subquestion 1* : how much did DVDs level the playing field for low-budget movies by providing smaller production companies a way to distribute their movies without relying on costly theatrical releases?
+   - *Subquestion 1* : Did DVDs level the playing field for low-budget movies by providing smaller production companies a way to distribute their movies without relying on costly theatrical releases?
-   - *Subquestion 2* : how did the fall of DVDs impact low-budget movies, did they maintain their foothold in the movie industry?
+   - *Subquestion 2* : Did the fall of DVDs impact low and mid-budget movies ?
-   Did the decline in DVD sales influence production companies to release more "theatrical" i.e., high budget - high revenue, movies?
+   - *Subquestion 3* : Did the decline in DVD sales influence production companies to release more "theatrical" i.e., high budget - high revenue, movies?
-3. Production: Are major franchise production companies more successful in the post-DVD era?
-Are we seeing more of the same productions companies (for example Marvel Studios) or are new players still entering the market ?
+   - *Subquestion 4* : Are movies more expensive today?

+3. Production:
+   - *Subquestion 1* : Is there a change in dominant production companies during the different eras?
+   - *Subquestion 2* : Are new players entering the market post-DVD era?
+Is there a significant change in the production companies market share?

 4. Genres: How did the rise and fall of the DVD era influence the emergence of new genres and the decline of older ones?
    - *Subquestion 1*: Did the DVD era encourage new genres due to increased accessibility outside of theaters?
-Did the rise of streaming services impact this?
+How does this compare to the rise of streaming services?
    - *Subquestion 2*: How did DVD sales impact the genres of blockbuster movies?
 Can we observe a shift to typical, mainstream genres for such movies after sales decline?
    - *Subquestion 3*: are there differences in major themes within genres between the different DVD eras?
 For instance, does